 Let’s face it.
-The pandemic has changed our employees.
+The pandemic has changed our employees and what they want from their employee benefits package.
 Stressors and uncertainty have become the norm both in the workplace and in their personal lives.
-While competitive pay is great, post-pandemic employees are looking for employers to provide a more holistic offering.
+While competitive pay is great, post-pandemic workers are looking for employers to provide a more holistic employee benefits offering.
 A recent SilverCloud study found that:

 While health insurance continues to rank as the most important part of a benefits package, employee satisfaction can teeter if your overall benefits package isn’t something that will keep them both healthy…and well too.
 Reimagining benefit options to the workforce as “wellness options” may be the answer to attracting top talent or retaining employees and avoid the expensive cost of employee turnover too.